anominos/AdventOfCode/2024/README.md

 ### Part 2

 Use same algo as part 1 to find invalid updates.
 When we fail the condition `none of update[i:] in d[update[i]]`, for each dependency in `update[i:]`, move that element to the front of the update.
 Do this in a while loop until the update is valid.

+## Day 6

+617/440
+Im starting to not like grids, and i have a feeling this year will be grid heavy...

+### Part 1

+Fairly standard question.
+Have a position `(x, y)` and direction `(dx, dy)`, and each timestep, do position + direction `(x+dx, y+dy)`.
+If you hit a `#` then rotate by changing direction tuple.
+This is easiest done with a list of directions.
+Shove visited positions into a set to count without duplicates.

+### Part 2

+I thought about doing it properly, then thought "what if i could bruteforce it" lol.

+Turns out, setting each square in the grid to `#`, then running algorithm in part 1, but exiting when you get in a loop, and counting how many times you loop works in ~1min. im honestly impressed.

+I think to do it properly, you need to look at consecutive turning points and check if the 4th turning point to make a square would be blocked by another `#` or something.
+Im too tired to work it out tho.